JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Here I should have protested again.
-But my daughter had got the hair-brush by this time, and the whole strength of her feelings had passed into THAT.
+But my daughter had got the hair-brush by this time, and the whole strength of her feelings had passed into _That_.
 If you are bald, you will understand how she sacrificed me.
 If you are not, skip this bit, and thank God you have got something in the way of a defence between your hair-brush and your head.